Rays' 11-inning win ends Red Sox's title defense | Devdiscourse

 Willy Adames singled home the winning run with two outs in the bottom of the 11th inning as the Tampa Bay Rays defeated the Boston Red Sox 5-4 on Friday in St. Petersburg, Fla.
 Mitch Moreland hit a pair of two-run homers for the defending World Series champion Red Sox, who were eliminated from postseason contention earlier in the night when the Cleveland Indians beat the Philadelphia Phillies 5-2.

 The Rays (91-63) remained tied with Cleveland for the American League's second and final wild-card playoff berth.
+Both teams are two games behind the Oakland A's, who hold the top wild-card spot.
 Moreland's second homer, with one out in the ninth inning off Rays closer Emilio Pagan, tied the score at 4-4.
 It was Moreland's 17th home run of the season.

 The winning rally started with two outs in the 11th, as Michael Brosseau and Daniel Robertson each drew walks off Red Sox right-hander Trevor Kelley (0-3).
 Adames then lined a single to left field, with pinch-runner Johnny Davis scoring from second base.
 Rays right-hander Diego Castillo (4-8) pitched one inning for the victory.